gargrahul/MAD/benchmark/vllm/README.md

 ### MAD-integrated benchmarking

-Copy the ROCm Model Automation and Dashboarding (MAD) to a local directory and install required packages to the host machine.
+Clone the ROCm Model Automation and Dashboarding (MAD) repository to a local directory and install the required packages on the host machine.

 ```sh
 git clone https://github.com/ROCm/MAD